Jakub2222250/kindle-to-anki/readme.md

 Transform your Kindle vocabulary lookups into high-quality Anki flashcards—automatically.

+Built for foreign language learners reading books in their target language.
+When you look up unfamiliar words on your Kindle, this tool turns them into flashcards with context-aware definitions and translations to your native language.
+I (the author) use it for studying Polish with English translations, but it works with any language pair.

 ## Why This Tool?

-When you look up a word on your Kindle, it gets saved to the Vocabulary Builder.
-This tool takes those lookups and creates flashcards that are optimized for long-term retention:
+This tool takes your Kindle Vocabulary Builder lookups and creates flashcards optimized for long-term retention:

 - **Context-aware definitions**: Generic dictionary entries don't help when a word has multiple meanings.
 This tool performs word sense disambiguation to show only the definition relevant to your reading context.
 - **Optimal lexical units**: Identifies what's actually worth learning—whether that's a single word, an idiom, a phrasal verb, or a collocation.
 - **Cloze deletions**: Test active recall by filling in the blank in the original sentence where you encountered the word.
 - **Collocations**: Learn common word pairings to use new vocabulary naturally.
+- **Usage level ranking**: Each word is tagged with its frequency/importance level, letting you prioritize the most useful vocabulary first.
 - **Direct Anki sync**: Cards are sent directly to Anki via AnkiConnect—no manual import files needed.
 - **Smart duplicate handling**: Automatically detects duplicates, but keeps repeated words when they appear in different contexts with different meanings.
 - **Incremental imports**: Only processes new vocabulary entries since your last import.